 Baby should not be given a bottle or a dummy in the first few weeks while breastfeeding is being established.
 Sucking on a plastic teat is a very different action to breastfeeding.
 Baby could get nipple confusion and have problems breastfeeding.
 There are some suggestions for other ways of helping mum below.

 How can I help with my new grandchild?

 There are lots of ways you can help with the baby: cuddling, winding, bathing, and taking him out for a short walk.
 Any offers of help with housework, making a cup of tea or a meal will probably be gratefully accepted.
 Perhaps ask her what she thinks might help.

 Encourage mum to be comfortable feeding her baby in your company.
 Don’t make her sit in a bedroom or other private place for feeding – it will make her feel left out of things.
 Mum will be able to breastfeed without “exposing herself”.

 One of the best ways to help is to support mum in her decision to breastfeed.
 Nearly all women are physically capable of breastfeeding but breastfeeding can sometimes be a struggle without accurate information and without support from close family.
-If mum has a problem, help her to solve it (if necessary with help from a breastfeeding counsellor, midwife or health visitor).
+If mum has a problem, you could fully listen to her concerns and perhaps help her to solve it (if necessary with help from a breastfeeding counsellor, midwife or health visitor).